matteo-pellegrini/LatInfLexi/data_sheet.md

 **How was the paradigm structure (set and labels of paradigm cells) decided ?
 What theoretical or practical choices were made ?**

-The dataset included all the cells that are filled by a synthetic form: cells that are always filled by a periphrase (e.g., all perfective forms of Latin verbs) are excluded.
+The dataset includes all the cells that are filled by a synthetic form: cells that are always filled by a periphrase (e.g., all perfective forms of Latin verbs) are excluded.
 For nouns, the locative is excluded because of its marginality.

 **What is the expertise of the contributors with the documented language ?**